 8. Assistance with Data Subject Rights

-Taking into account the nature of the Processing, Pipeboard will assist the Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Customer's obligation to respond to requests from Data Subjects exercising their rights under Chapter III GDPR (including rights of access, rectification, erasure, restriction, portability, and objection).
+Taking into account the nature of the Processing, Pipeboard will assist the Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Customer's obligation to respond to requests from Data Subjects exercising their rights under Chapter III GDPR (including rights of access, rectification, erasure, restriction, portability, and objection) and, where the LGPD applies, the rights of titulares under Article 18 of the LGPD.

 Where a Data Subject contacts Pipeboard directly with a request relating to Customer Personal Data, Pipeboard will promptly forward the request to the Customer and will not respond on the substance of the request itself, unless the Customer instructs Pipeboard to do so.
 Customers can also delete the data of an end user themselves by following the steps on the User Data Protection page.